 Need help with all these tax forms?
-The IRS now lists some 2,040 publications, forms, and instructions for download from its website – up from the 1,770 NTU logged in 2009.
+The IRS now lists some 2,022 publications, forms, and instructions for download from its website – up from the 1,770 National Taxpayers Union logged in 2009.
 Calling the tax agency could be an equally daunting proposition.
-Last month a Government Accountability Office (GAO) interim report on the 2012 tax filing season found that the average wait time for the IRS’s telephone assistance line was 17 minutes.
+A Government Accountability Office (GAO) report on the last tax filing season (from December of 2012) found that the average wait time for the IRS’s telephone assistance line was 17 minutes.
 Notably, the length of “live” Customer Service Representative (CSR) calls to the IRS has increased by 19 percent since 2009.
 IRS officials told GAO this was due to the fact that “as more automated telephone features are added, the calls that CSRs actually answer have increased in complexity.”

-For those seeking something in between the “basic” 1040 instruction booklets and this pile of detailed material, the IRS offers Publication 17, Your Federal Income Tax, which according to its introduction “covers the general rules for filing a federal income tax return.”
-Even though the IRS has previously warned that Publication 17 “does not cover every situation,” the current tax year 2011 version manages to encompass 304 pages (counting the cover).
+For those seeking something in between the “basic” 1040 instruction booklets and a pile of detailed material, the IRS offers Publication 17, Your Federal Income Tax, which according to its introduction “covers the general rules for filing a federal income tax return.”
+Even though the IRS has previously warned that Publication 17 “does not cover every situation,” the current tax year 2012 version manages to encompass 292 pages (counting the cover).
 But taxpayers can take heart – this is a whopping 12 pages shorter than the tax year 2011 version!

-New IRS Methodology Makes Tax Complexity More Complex
+Shifting IRS Methodologies Makes Tax Complexity More Complex

-The IRS recently spent several years updating its methodology to measure the compliance burden of filing tax returns, which includes recordkeeping, preparation of the form, and tax planning.
+The IRS has spent several years updating its methodology to measure the compliance burden of filing tax returns, which includes recordkeeping, preparation of the form, and tax planning.
 Unfortunately, these new scorekeeping rules make comparisons with prior years impossible.
-While the IRS’s new completion-time method may not mesh with past statistics or even 2011, the data still show that compliance with tax laws continues to demand too much time and money.
+Other statistical examinations, however, are still instructive.

-Paperwork burdens vary greatly across agencies, and to obtain a full picture, it is important to identify those variations.
-For example, the Department of the Treasury by itself accounted for 6.3 billion hours of burden in FY 2010, or nearly 72 percent of the government-wide total.
+Paperwork burdens vary greatly across agencies.
+Treasury by itself accounted for 6.7 billion hours of burden in FY 2011, or 74 percent of the government-wide total.
 Most of Treasury’s burden hours are the result of the implementation of tax-related statutes.
-No other agency accounted for more than 7 percent of the total burden.
+No other agency accounted for more than 6 percent of total burden hours.

 While certain components of paperwork estimates will ebb and flow, ultimately Congress is responsible for most of the upward movement.
-All told, according to OMB, statutory acts alone (as opposed other reported “adjustments”) increased the government-wide regulatory burden in Fiscal Year 2010 by 351.8 million hours.
-Changes under the Treasury’s rubric accounted for 301.7 million hours, or 86 percent, of the total.
+All told, according to OMB, statutory acts alone (as opposed to other reported “adjustments”) increased the government-wide regulatory burden in Fiscal Year 2011 by 359.5 million hours.
+Changes under the Treasury’s rubric accounted for 345.8 million hours, or 96 percent, of the total.
 In a spot-on illustration of the fact that “free money” from Washington is never free, two increases in the paperwork load were 40.2 million hours from the Credit for Small Employer Health Insurance Premiums, and an extra 13.8 million hours due to the New Hire Retention Credit.

 Tax rates and complexity certainly aren’t distinguishing the U.S. among its competitors around the world.
-America ranked 63rd best out of 185 countries worldwide for time spent complying with corporate tax filings, according to “Paying Taxes 2012,” a study jointly published by the accounting firm PricewaterhouseCoopers and the World Bank Group.
+America ranked 63rd best out of 185 countries worldwide for time spent complying with corporate tax filings, according to “Paying Taxes 2013,” a study jointly published by the accounting firm PricewaterhouseCoopers and the World Bank Group.
 In this analysis, a ranking of “1” would mean a country’s economy had the lowest rate and least onerous compliance regime, respectively.
 The time-to-comply ranking hardly represents a great improvement – all of three places compared to 2012 (when 183 countries were surveyed).

-The study examined tax compliance burdens faced by a hypothetical flower pot manufacturer and retailer with 60 employees.
-It estimates that such a company in the U.S. would spend 187 hours filing taxes.
-By comparison, the company in Canada (131 hours), Hong Kong (80 hours), the United Kingdom (110 hours), and France (132 hours), all devote less time to paying taxes.
+The study examined tax compliance burdens faced by a hypothetical flowerpot manufacturer and retailer with 60 employees.
+It estimates that such a company in the U.S. would spend 175 hours filing taxes.
+By comparison, the company in Canada (131 hours), Hong Kong (78 hours), the United Kingdom (110 hours), and France (132 hours), would devote less time to paying taxes.

 The 24,000-Page Tax Return